Edgeberry/Edgeberry-Device-Hub/alignment.md

 # Alignment Document – Edgeberry Device Hub

 This file defines the foundational philosophy, design intent, and system architecture for the Edgeberry Device Hub.
 It exists to ensure that all contributors—human or artificial—are aligned with the core values and structure of the project.

- Last updated: 2025-08-16 (morning)
+**Last updated:** 2025-08-16 (morning)

 ## Alignment Maintenance

-  - This document is the single source of truth for project vision and high-level specs.
+- This document is the single source of truth for project vision and high-level specs
-  - Update it in the same pull request as any change that materially affects: technology stack, roles/permissions, public observability, device lifecycle, or system boundaries.
+- Update it in the same pull request as any change that materially affects:
+  - Technology stack
+  - Roles/permissions
+  - Public observability
+  - Device lifecycle
+  - System boundaries
-  - Required sections to keep accurate: All
+- **Required sections to keep accurate:** All
-  - Prefer clarity over completeness: link to detailed docs when necessary, but ensure intent and scope live here.
+- **Prefer clarity over completeness:** Link to detailed docs when necessary, but ensure intent and scope live here

 ## Purpose